Functional Polymers Engineering

 The polymer industry is going through one of the most significant periods of change in its history.
 Driven by new environmental regulations, the development of eco-efficient processes and zero-VOC products has become an absolute necessity.
 In this field, 2 technologies stand out : Polymerization in dispersed media and Photopolymerization.
 By combining these two main processes, we aim to develop a “hybrid” next-generation technology based on thiol-ene photopolymerization in dispersed media.
 Advanced manufacturing based on photoreactor promises a wave of high sulphur content dispersed products (films, nanoparticles, porous network).
 Their outstanding properties open the door to applications responding to current industrial needs such as non-leaching materials, O2 barrier and biobased waterborne coatings, biologically-active particles, hybrid nanosensors and monolithic chromatography column.

 PHOTO-EMULSION is a EU-funded Innovative Training Network (ITN) project of the H2020 programme.
-Led by IS2M (Dr. Abraham Chemtob), it involves a high-quality research network including 8 internationally reputed academic institutions, 4 leading companies and 2 non-profit organisations.
+Led by IS2M (Dr. Abraham Chemtob), it involves a high-quality research network including 8 internationally reputed academic institutions, 4 leading companies and 2 non-profit organizations.
 Balanced & EU-wide, its diversity expresses through the participation of 8 countries (Austria, France, Germany, Ireland, Poland, Slovenia, Sweden & Spain), 50 % female scientists-in-charge, and structures supporting gender equality.

 Photo-induced macromolecular engineering